icopy-site/awesome/docs/awesome/awesome-magento2.md

 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0/)

 To the extent possible under law, David Lambauer has waived all copyright and related or neighboring rights to this work.

 ---

-Thanks [Anna Völkl](https://github.com/avoelkl) & [Sander Mangel](https://github.com/sandermangel) for collecting all the language packs!

----

-Thanks [MageTitans](http://www.magetitans.co.uk/) for sharing the Talks on YouTube.bauer has waived all copyright and related or neighboring rights to this work.

----

-Thanks [Anna Völkl](https://github.com/avoelkl) & [Sander Mangel](https://github.com/sandermangel) for collecting all the language packs!

----

-Thanks [MageTitans](http://www.magetitans.co.uk/) for sharing the Talks on YouTube.bauer has waived all copyright and related or neighboring rights to this work.

----